Non-Semisimple TQFT's and BPS $q$-Series: and CGP and GPPV invariants as decorated TQFTs

+where the refinement variable $t$ corresponds to homological-type grading in the context of categorification.
+In general, in a Rozansky--Witten theory the space $\CH \big(S^2\big) = \C [X]$ encodes the geometry of the target space $X$, and the partition function on $S^1 \times S^2$ can be identified with the Hilbert series of $X$.
+In the case of $\hat Z$ theory, there is a manifest symmetry between the numerator and the denominator of the above expression.
+It is typical for a partition function of the cotangent bundles, $X = T^* M$, where the numerator and denominator correspond to the fiber and base, respectively.
+Indeed, ``half'' of the expression~\eqref{S1S2refined} is precisely the Hilbert series of the affine Grassmannian, whereas the complete expression~\eqref{S1S2refined} is the Hilbert series of a model for $T^* \mathrm{Gr}_G$ that was used in~\cite{Gukov:2020lqm}.

-Recall, that the affine Grassmannian for $G = SU(2)$ has two connected components, with a similar Morse cell complex.
+Recall, that the affine Grassmannian for $G = \operatorname{SU}(2)$ has two connected components, with a~similar Morse cell complex.
 In each component, the transverse slices are labeled by a pair of non-negative integers, $m$ and $n$.
-In particular, the transverse slices with $n=0$ form a family of hyper-K\"ahler manifolds with quaternionic dimension $m^2$ that provide a finite-dimensional approximation to $\text{Gr}_G$.
-Their Hilbert series is \be \frac{(q^{m+1};q)_{m}}{(qx;q)_{m} (q;q)_{m} (qx^{-1};q)_{m}}. \ee In the limit $m \to \infty$ we recover $\text{Gr}_G$ itself (or, more precisely, one of its connected components) and the denominator of the formula \eqref{S1S2refined} at $t=1$.
+In particular, the transverse slices with $n=0$ form a family of hyper-K\"ahler manifolds with quaternionic dimension $m^2$ that provide a finite-dimensional approximation to $\mathrm{Gr}_G$.
+Their Hilbert series is